jpksh90/pointeval/README.md

 - DaCapo benchmark application

 ## Instructions
-- Clone Doop from ...
+- Clone Doop from git clone https://bitbucket.org/yanniss/doop.git.
+We use the 4.20.7-67 for our evaluation.
-- Run Doop with the following Instructions
+- Run Doop with the following Instructions.